-The Ford Program is expanding opportunities for Notre Dame students to explore issues related to human development studies in and beyond the classroom.
+The Ford Program fosters opportunities for Notre Dame students to explore issues related to human development in and beyond the classroom.
 Our goal is to train the next generation of passionate leaders in the fight against global poverty.

 Students involved with the Ford Program develop the skills to: